api-platform/website/pwa/data/con/2026/conferences/building-desktop-apps-with-frankenphp.md

 # Building Desktop Apps with FrankenPHP 🇺🇸

-HP on the desktop sounds like a bad idea.
+PHP on the desktop sounds like a bad idea.
 Until it works.

 FrankenPHP isn't just a Caddy module, it's a Go library you can embed anywhere.
 FrankenWails combines it with Wails, Go's answer to Electron.
 The result: native desktop apps where PHP handles the backend, HTML/CSS/JS handles the UI, and Go is the glue.
 No Node.js, no Electron, no server.
 Just a single binary.